haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 {{< /admonition >}}

 Firecracker integrates with existing container tooling, making adoption rather painless and easy to use.
-After some research in tooling to manage Firecracker VM, I choose to use [Ignite](https://github.com/weaveworks/ignite) that CLI command is very similar to docker
+I choose to use [Ignite](https://github.com/weaveworks/ignite) that CLI command is very similar to docker

 {{< admonition >}}